CSerxy/cserxy.github.io/_pages/about.md

 * Historical Language Change (such as semantic shift)

-* Robustness of ML model (backdoor attack and defense of LLM).
+* Robustness of ML models (backdoor attack and defense of LLMs).

 * Diffusion Models for Non-Autoregressive Generation.